nhsconnect/Events-Management/pages/explore/explore_event_header_information.md

 ## Event Header Information ##

 Each event message will carry a standard set of event header information.
-The event header information items for communication event messages and their corresponding FHIR profiles and elements are detailed below.
+This page details the FHIR profiles and elements required for the event header information, and which event header information requirements they support.

 ![Event Header Resources Img](images\msg_architecture\event_header_information_bundle.png)